jawher/mow.cli/README.md

 recursive := cp.BoolOpt("R recursive", false, "recursively copy the src to dst")
 ```

-* The first argument is a space seperated list of names for the option without the dashes
+* The first argument is a space separated list of names for the option without the dashes
 * The second parameter is the default value for the option
 * The third and last parameter is the option description, as will be shown in the help messages